Table of contents

 Upon entry into Active mode, the device will attempt to join a network using OTAA mode using the keys uploaded to the device either during configuration mode or during pre-configuration at an earlier stage.
 Upon successful join procedure the node will indicate this by blinking the green LED 3 times (1 second on, 0.5 seconds off).
 After join procedure is completed, the node will identify itself by transmitting configuration specific information (driver(s) loaded, firmware version, etc.), further the node will initiate all the configured drivers to the specified sample rate(s) and maintain that mode for the rest of the lifetime unless external user stimuli forces it into another operational mode.

-When in active mode a node can be forced to transmit a message to the end-point by briefly pushing the push-button.
+When in active mode a node can be forced to transmit a message to the end-point by a magnet near magnet switch.
 This can be used for testing/debugging during deployment phase.
-Please note that the push-button functionality may be overridden by user-specific drivers and thus the intended response from the device may differ from the default one described here.
+Please note that the magnet switch functionality may be overridden by user-specific drivers and thus the intended response from the device may differ from the default one described here.

 If the node is unable to join the specified network (could happen due to reasons like invalid keys, inability to reach network due to distance or interference) within 60 seconds of entering active mode, it will reboot into a low power mode for the next 10 minutes conserving the battery.
 Once the sleep period elapses, the device will reboot in order to re-attempt the join procedure.

-While in Active mode, the device may be forced into shut-down mode if the push-button is pressed, and held, for at least 30 seconds (given that the push-button functionality is not overridden).
-Upon release of the push-button, after the 30 seconds have elapsed, the node will turn the green LED on for 5 seconds before fading.
+While in Active mode, the device may be forced into shut-down mode if a magnet is near magnet switch, and held, for at least 30 seconds (given that the push-button functionality is not overridden).
+Upon lift off the magnet, after the 30 seconds have elapsed, the node will turn the green LED on for 5 seconds before fading.
 The device is now turned off and may be re-started as described in the Boot-up section above.
 Device shutdown can also be performed remotely by issuing a specific command from the end-point.